Looking for a PS5? Here’s where you can grab one today

 Check stock from UK PS5 retailers below:

-Gooooood morning PS5 hunters and welcome back to The Independent’s PS5 restock liveblog.
-Our mission?
-To bag you all a PS5 sometime this week.
+Goooood morning PS5 hunters and welcome back to The Independent’s live PS5 stock tracker.
+We’ve made it our mission to bag you all a PS5 and won’t stop hunting down consoles until every single one of you has one snugly tucked away inside your home.

-We’ll be keeping a close eye on Argos, Amazon and Playstation Direct this week based on previous stock release patterns but we won’t rule anything out.
-We saw plenty of bundles released last Friday from Game, AO, Currys and Scan so we’d be happy to be pleasantly surprised if more PS5s become available.

-We’ll be back first thing tomorrow to help you get your hands on a PS5, so stay tuned!
+There are four retailers we have our eye on for the rest of this month who have yet to drop stock – that’s the BT Shop, Asda, John Lewis & Partners and EE.
+Could any of them drop today?
+Stick around and we’ll reveal all.

-February has been a particularly busy month for game releases and with the upcoming Elden Ring, it’s the perfect time to get your hands on a PS5.
+February has been a particularly busy month for game releases, with the recent launch of Horizon Forbidden West and the upcoming Elden Ring on the way, it’s the perfect time to have secured yourself a PS5.

 “Running through, around and over the city’s inhabitants is the kind of gameplay that would bring players back to visit after the first roll of the credits but when that freedom of movement is taken away is when those cracks start to show.
 While only occasionally mired by technical issues and stopgaps, Dying Light 2 makes confident attempts to breathe life into a tired genre.”

-Note: Update: The PS5 could drop at the BT Shop and EE this week.
-Read on for more information.